srisha-raj/demography-projs/china_onechild_fertility/README.md

 1. Open the Jupyter notebooks `part1_EDA_regression.ipynb` and `part2_synthetic_control.ipynb` in VS Code or Jupyter Lab.
 2. Load the cleaned `fertility_rates.csv` dataset or retrieve the raw dataset from World Bank Group.
 3. Run the notebook cells sequentially to reproduce the plots and analysis.

+## Key Findings & Future Work 📌

+- Fertility rates declined sharply across all countries after 1979.

+- The estimated causal effect of the One-Child Policy on fertility is a modest additional decline beyond these general trends, and thus not statistically significant (P > 0.05).

+- Future Directions:
+    1. Capture underlying pattern through better model fits or multivariate DiD approaches
+    2. Graph and control for other demographic or socioeconomic trends across countries
+    3. Use additional data sources to uncover heterogeneous effects (e.g., rural vs. urban, income levels)
 ---